MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 IP Considerations
 ~~~~~~~~~~~~~~~~~

-To open applications development to 3rd parties, the Kernel ecosystem provider a Virtual Device of the Kernel.
+To open applications development to 3rd parties, the Kernel ecosystem provider must provide a Virtual Device of the Kernel.

-This Virtual Device allows to of 3rd parties developer to run applications on Simulator and deploy them on the device.
+This Virtual Device allows 3rd parties developers to run applications on Simulator and deploy them on the device.

-The Virtual Device is a package containing sources and a stripped version of the firmware:
+The Virtual Device is a package containing source code and a stripped version of the firmware:

-- **Simulator**: contains an obfuscated version of Kernel source code and pre-installed apps JARs, using ``Proguard``.
+- **Sources**: contains an obfuscated version of Kernel source code and pre-installed apps JARs, using ``Proguard``.
   This prevent reverse engineering of customer's Kernel managed code.
   This is optional and the level of obfuscation is configurable by ``Proguard``.
-  For example, some customers remove the sources but prefer to keep bytecode types / method names / line numbers as-is for simpler debug support.
+  For example, sources can be removed but bytecode types / method names / line numbers can be kept as-is for simpler debug support.
 - **Stripped firmware**: the device firmware is stripped using ``MicroEJ ELF stripper tool``, to only keep only entry symbols and
-  metadata required for building the ``.fo`` files (all code sections removed): prevent distribution of both MicroEJ and customer IPs.
+  metadata required for building the ``.fo`` files.
+All the code sections are removed to prevent distribution of both MicroEJ and customer IPs.

 Software Integrity
 ~~~~~~~~~~~~~~~~~~